Stockton, New Jersey: Local government

+In January 2023, the borough council appointed William Brown to fill the seat expiring in December 2024 that became vacant when Aaron Lipsen took office as mayor.
+Brown will serve on an interim basis until the November 2023 general election, when voters will choose a candidate to serve the remainder of the term of office.

 Democrat Neal Esposito died in office on October 23, 2014, and was reelected posthumously for a new three-year term in the November general election.
 In the same election, Timothy Nemeth was elected as mayor, creating a vacancy in his seat expiring in December 2016.
 Democrat Adam Juncosa and Republican Anthony A. Grecco were appointed to fill the council vacancies.
 In the November 2015 general election, both Juncosa and Grecco were elected to serve the balance of the terms of office.